The Nuclear Fuel Cycle

 As with as a coal-fired power station about two thirds of the heat is dumped, either to a large volume of water (from the sea or large river, heating it a few degrees) or to a relatively smaller volume of water in cooling towers, using evaporative cooling (latent heat of vapourisation).

 With time, the concentration of fission fragments and heavy elements formed in the same way as plutonium in the fuel will increase to the point where it is no longer practical to continue to use the fuel, though much potential remains in it.
 So after 18-36 months the used fuel is removed from the reactor.
 The amount of energy that is produced from a fuel assembly varies with the type of reactor and the policy of the reactor operator.
-Used fuel will typically have about 0.9% U-235 and 0.6% fissile plutonium (almost 1% Pu total), with around 95% U-238.*
+Used fuel will typically have about 1.0% U-235 and 0.6% fissile plutonium (almost 1% Pu total), with around 95% U-238.* About 3% is fission products and minor actinides.

 When removed from a reactor, the fuel will be emitting both radiation, principally from the fission fragments, and heat.
 It is unloaded into a storage pond immediately adjacent to the reactor to allow the radiation levels to decrease.
 In the ponds the water shields the radiation and absorbs the heat, which is removed by circulating the water to external heat exchangers.
 Used fuel is held in such pools for several months and sometimes many years.
 It may be transferred to naturally-ventilated dry storage on site after about five years.